Saskatchewan Forage Council Working with Producers on ADOPT Projects

 The purpose of the ADOPT program is to accelerate the transfer of knowledge to Saskatchewan producers and ranchers.
 The ADOPT program will provide funding to help producer groups evaluate and demonstrate new agricultural practices and technologies at the local level.
 The results of successful trials can then be adopted by farming operations in the region.

 The Saskatchewan Forage Council gratefully acknowledges funding provided by the Saskatchewan Ministry of Agriculture as well as the cooperation of producers who will be hosting these sites.
 Technical assistance for these projects is being provided by staff from the Saskatchewan Ministry of Agriculture, the Western Beef Development Centre and Ducks Unlimited Canada.

-Currently, the Saskatchewan Forage Council is undertaking two ADOPT projects: Demonstration of AC Yellowhead alfalfa persistence and performance in Saskatchewan forage stands and Use of the Grazing Response Indicator (GRI) on Saskatchewan pastures to facilitate forage management decisions.
+Currently, the Saskatchewan Forage Council is undertaking five ADOPT projects: Demonstration of AC Yellowhead alfalfa persistence and performance in Saskatchewan forage stands; Use of the Grazing Response Indicator (GRI) on Saskatchewan pastures to facilitate forage management decisions; Control of Absinth and Common Tansy on Perennial Pasture using Three Methods of Wiper Application; Demonstrating the Use of Yellowhead Alfalfa in a One-Cut and Two-Cut Harvest System; and Demonstration of Scarification Methods of Cicer Milkvetch Seed.
 Updates and details will be posted as they become available.